JACOBS/JONES AFRICAN-AMERICAN LITERARY PRIZE

 Chapel Hill, NC 27599-3520

-- To submit online, go to https://ncwriters.submittable.com/submit.
-Submittable will collect your entry fee via credit card ($10 NCWN members / $20 nonmembers).
-(If submitting online, do not include a cover sheet with your document; Submittable will collect and record your name and contact information.)
+- When you submit online at https://ncwriters.submittable.com/submit, Submittable will collect your entry fee via credit card ($10 NCWN members / $20 non-members).
+(If submitting online, do not include a cover sheet with your document; Submittable will collect and record your name and contact information.
+For more information about Submittable, click here.)

 - Entries will not be returned.